 EDUCATION

-Hand2Mouth’s education programs use our Dialogue and Difference (D&D) method to help young people learn about their own emotions, strengths, and values and encourage them to think deeply and make connections between their own lives and the world around them.
-The programs also involve creating an original theatrical performance as a group, using a range of exercises including physical exploration, improvisation, research, and writing.
-The program is designed to be culturally responsive and to involve diverse perspectives and all programming is offered free to students.
+Hand2Mouth’s education programs use our Dialogue and Difference (D&D) method to bring free theatre education workshops to youth throughout the greater Portland area.
+The programs provide leadership opportunities, model professionalism, champion diversity, and create community; we concentrate on the process of creating, giving space for youth to grasp their individual agency in a collaborative setting.
+All of our programs involve creating an original theatrical performance as a group, using a range of exercises including physical exploration, improvisation, research, and writing.
+The program is designed to be culturally responsive and to involve diverse perspectives.

 “The whole devising experience was a big challenge for me in the best possible way.
 It has helped me get out of my comfort zone so much and I learned so much about myself and the creative process.”